Elmore James: Biography

 Elmore James was born Elmore Brooks in Richland, Holmes County, Mississippi, the son of 15-year-old Leola Brooks, a field hand.
 His father was probably Joe Willie "Frost" James, who moved in with Leola, and Elmore took his surname.
 He began making music at the age of 12, using a simple one-string instrument (diddley bow, or jitterbug) strung on a shack wall.
-As a teen he performed at dances under the names Cleanhead and Joe Willie James.
+As a teen he performed at dances under the names "Cleanhead" and "Joe Willie James".

 James was influenced by Robert Johnson, Kokomo Arnold and Tampa Red.
 He recorded several of Tampa Red's songs.
 He also inherited from Tampa Red's band two musicians who joined his own backing band, the Broomdusters, "Little" Johnny Jones (piano) and Odie Payne (drums).
 In the late 1930s, James worked alongside Sonny Boy Williamson II.

 During World War II, James joined the U.S. Navy, was promoted to coxswain and took part in the invasion of Guam.
-Upon his discharge, he returned to central Mississippi and settled in the town of Canton with his adopted brother Robert Holston.
+Upon his discharge, he returned to central Mississippi and settled in the town of Canton with his adopted brother, Robert Holston.
 He began recording with Trumpet Records in nearby Jackson in January 1951, first as a sideman again for Sonny Boy Williamson II and for their mutual friend Willie Love and possibly others.
-He made his debut as a session leader in August with "Dust My Broom", which was a surprise R&B hit in 1952.
+He made his debut as a session leader in August that year recording a Robert Johnson composition, "Dust My Broom", which was a surprise R&B hit in 1952.
 His backing musicians became known as the Broomdusters.